apache/trafficserver/doc/developer-guide/cache-architecture/architecture.en.rst

 it from the cache and then writing it back to cache which moves the physical storage of the object from in front of the write cursor to behind the write cursor.
-Objects that are evacuated are handled in this way based on data in stripe data structures (attached to the :cpp:class:`Stripe` instance).
+Objects that are evacuated are handled in this way based on data in stripe data structures (attached to the :cpp:class:`StripeSM` instance).

 Evacuation data structures are defined by dividing up the volume content into a disjoint and contiguous set of regions of ``EVACUATION_BUCKET_SIZE`` bytes.
-The :cpp:member:`Stripe::evacuate` member is an array with an element for each evacuation region.
+The :cpp:member:`StripeSM::evacuate` member is an array with an element for each evacuation region.
 Each element is a doubly linked list of :cpp:class:`EvacuationBlock` instances.
 Each instance contains a :cpp:class:`Dir` that specifies the fragment to evacuate.
 It is assumed that an evacuation block is placed in the evacuation